gauravverma029/core-javascript-interview-questions/README.md

 ## Question 23.
 What is Immediately Invoked Function (IIFE) in javscript?

 ## Question 24.
-What is Immediately Invoked Function (IIFE) in javscript?
+What is "AMD" in javscript?

 ## Question 25.
 Explain Hoisting in javscript?